 Canvas (https://canvas.emporia.edu)is the online courseware system adopted by Emporia State University.
 Students can access all course materials including assignments, lectures and exams from Canvas.
 The system also allows students and instructors to interact online via online discussion groups and virtual chats.
 To learn more about Canvas, including login instructions and tutorials, please [click here].

 - Commitment and discipline to keep up with the flow of the process

 - Motivation to learn independently

 - Access to and ability to use appropriate equipment

 What Kind of Computer Equipment Do I Need?

 Our online courses requires that you maintain a minimum level or hardware and software.
 For a current list of computer requirements, please [click here].

 Do I Need to Maintain an ESU Email Account?

-Yes, all Emporia State University students enrolled in Distance Education distance courses are required to maintain an email account through Emporia State University.
-Accounts with 25MB storage capacity are automatically created a day or two after a student enrolls.
-For more details about accessing and maintaining your Stumail account, [click here].
+Yes.
+All Emporia State University students enrolled in Distance Education distance courses are required to maintain an email account through Emporia State University.
+Gmail mailboxes will be 25GB, which provides 250 times more space for emails and attachments.
+For more details about accessing and maintaining your Stumail account [click here].

 What Internet Courses are Available?